-Instituted in the Spring of 2019, the Alum Liaison Committee Award is given out each Honors Day, as part of the Department’s yearly ceremony, and comes with a $100 award.
+Instituted in the Spring of 2019, the Alum Liaison Committee Award is given out each Honors Day, as part of the Department’s yearly ceremony, and comes with a monetary award.

-Up to four awards will be given each year, one each for Freshmen, Sophomores, Juniors, and Seniors.
+At least four awards will, ideally, be given each year (one each for Freshmen, Sophomores, Juniors, and Seniors).

 Eligibility & Review Process